 “Vishal More.
 Field Executive.”
 He extended his hand as he introduced himself.

 “Please tell me, it was God who sent you!”
 I said.
 I thanked him profusely for helping me out.

 “Not at all.
 It happened just in front of our office.
-You had your ID card on.
 I had to help.”
 He said, looking sideways all the time.
 He looked vaguely familiar.

 “Where have we met before?”
 I asked him.

+Which meant he knew who I was.
 It didn’t make sense.
 We belonged to different clusters of the company, and there was a dog-eat-dog kind of relationship between the two clusters from top to bottom.
 Moreover, I was an AVP and he was just a field executive.
-Fat chance that we workshops together.
+Fat chance that we attended workshops together.

 He was sitting on a circular metal stool at the side of the bed, the kind patients are made to sit on by the physicians for scrutiny.
 His eyes were locked on a tall gray cylinder in the corner of the room.
 Its top third was painted mauve.

 “You remember Kanika?”
 I probed him directly.